 Some inquiries that are commonly raised to the Commission staff are answered below.
 In addition, links with more detailed information on How to File a Grievance, the Complaint Process, Pending and Resolved Formal Proceedings, Legal Authority, and Michigan Supreme Court Decisions are on the left (using those links will redirect you back to the Home Page).

-JANUARY, 2021- Please note that the Commission staff continues to work remotely to the extent possible due to the ongoing pandemic.
-The staff responds to inquiries by phone, mail and email as quickly as possible.
+JUNE 2021- The Commission staff is increasing its presence in the office and responds to inquiries by phone, mail and email as quickly as possible.
 The questions and answers below provides information that is commonly sought from the Commission staff, so a review may be of assistance.
 Thank you.

 1. WHAT IS THE MICHIGAN JUDICIAL TENURE COMMISSION?

 The Commission was created by state constitutional amendment in 1968.
 It has the authority to review written requests for investigation that allege judicial misconduct or disability.
 After a preliminary investigation of the facts and circumstances, the Commission can then determine whether a formal complaint should be filed against a judge.
 After a public hearing, before itself or an appointed Master, the Commission may recommend to the Supreme Court that a judge be censured, suspended with or without salary, retired or removed from office.
 Only the Michigan Supreme Court can issue those sanctions regarding a judicial officer.

 OVER WHICH JUDGES DOES THE COMMISSION HAVE AUTHORITY?

 It has jurisdiction over all judges in the state court system, including: Justices of the Supreme Court, judges of the Court of Appeals, judges of the Circuit, District, Probate, and Municipal Courts, magistrates serving in those courts, and referees serving in Friend of the Court offices.
 It does not have authority over administrative law judges or federal judges, or court staff.

 WHAT ARE POSSIBLE GROUNDS FOR ACTION AGAINST A JUDGE?

 A judge is subject to censure, suspension with or without pay, retirement, or removal for conduct including, but not limited to:

 a) Conviction of a felony;